micmejia/bible-dump/NKJV/Luke/Luke 24.md

 Behold My hands and My feet, that it is I Myself.
 Handle Me and see, for a spirit does not have flesh and bones as you see I have."

 ###### 40
-[^j]When He had said this, He showed them His hands and His feet.
+When He had said this, He showed them His hands and His feet.

 ###### 41
 But while they still did not believe for joy, and marveled, He said to them, "Have you any food here?"

 ###### 42
-So they gave Him a piece of a broiled fish [^k]and some honeycomb.
+So they gave Him a piece of a broiled fish and some honeycomb.

 ###### 43
 And He took _it_ and ate in their presence. ## The Scriptures Opened